SaiSarathVattikuti/Yelp-recommendation-system/README.md

 # Files
-The data which is webscraped is uploaded in the Data folder The code for webscraping is also uploaded i a different file The code for the model I have built is also uploaded in a different file
+The data which is webscraped is uploaded in the Data folder,<br>
+The code for webscraping is also uploaded i a different file,<br>
+The code for the model I have built is also uploaded in a different file <br>

 [DATASET](https://github.com/SaiSarathVattikuti/project/blob/master/yelp_academic_dataset_business.json.zip)<br>
 [SCRAPING CODE](https://github.com/SaiSarathVattikuti/project/blob/master/webscraper.py)<br>